nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 ./configure --enable-bpsec-logging
 ```

-To run BPSec without logging, simply omit the `--enable-bpsec-loggin` option.
+To run BPSec without logging, simply omit the `--enable-bpsec-logging` option.

 To run BPSec logging at a specific level (1, 2, 3, or 4 - note 4 is the least verbose), run